 |ADDITIONAL NOTES||Teaching Methods:

-1. Classroom-based integrated teaching sessions aimed at imparting basic principles of neurology.
+1. Classroom-based integrated teaching sessions aimed at imparting basic principles of neurology and ophthalmology.
 Most of the sessions are case-based and multidisciplinary.
 The programme of lecture/seminars is designed to address common clinical problems, disease processes, ancillary investigations and priorities in management/rehabilitation, and are topic based.
 These will be recorded and stored in an online library (VLE).

 2. Tutorials: interactive small group teaching sessions aimed to focus on neurological examination, clinical methods, communication and interpretation of investigative data.
 These sessions will be problem oriented, based on a structured syllabus (listed below), and to be spread out over one year in the 4th year (most should take place during their neurology clinical placement).
 The lecturer will only moderate the sessions which are prepared and presented by the students themselves.
 Whenever possible real patients are involved in teaching.
 Separate pathology sessions are also delivered.

 3. Clinical attachments: specific consultant physicians.